Alabama Gambling Legalization Continues to Face Hurdles

 These local entities have pushed for their personal interests for years, which have thus far curtailed any progress on gambling expansion in The Heart of Dixie.
 They have had issues securing tax revenues from its operating casinos due to the legal concerns throughout the industry.

-Alabama’s legislators are showing increased interest for gambling expansion, fueled by the change of public opinion of the recent approval of sportsbooks, lotteries and casino gambling.
+Alabama’s legislators are showing an increased interest in gambling expansion, fueled by the change of public opinion of the recent approval of sportsbooks, lotteries and casino gambling.
 Bordering states are now offering legal betting, which is increasing the pressure for the Cotton State to capitalize on the market before they lose tax revenue to neighboring states.

 Racetracks and PCI Working on Agreement

-The PCI and the racetrack owners are showing willingness to discuss a deal that will be beneficial to both parties.
+The PCI and the racetrack owners are showing a willingness to discuss a deal that will be beneficial to both parties.
 An agreement with the PCI would help Alabama gain more tax revenue from local gamblers currently going out of state to place their wagers.

 Arthur Mothershed, the PCI’s vice president for business development, stated the tribe is willing to make a deal with the racetrack owners – or anyone who would need to be involved in order to make the deal happen.